sureshbathala01/Primary-Vagrant/README.md

 ```

 *Note: I've provided a top-level wildcard SSL certificate.
 No further SSL certificate should be needed.

+Finally, and you can do this two ways...
+If you've created your site as a folder in the Primary Vagrant www folder just add a file callend *pv-hosts* to it that includes the domain name(s) (one per line) for your project.
+If your site is outside of the Primary Vagrant folder I would recommend creating *www/my-sites/pv-hosts* to hold the domain names.
+This will make sure you can access your sites by whatever domain names you need.

 ### Changing configuration options